Travel Writing Tips:

 It turns out that your story ideas were solid and your writing skills good enough to get your stories published in top-shelf magazines, when you finally focused on pitching them.

-If you could do it over: If you have a solid story idea, pitch the high-paying glossies right from the start.
+Travel writing tip #6 - if you could do it over: If you have a solid story idea, pitch the high-paying glossies right from the start.
 Even if your stories are rejected you’ll learn from it and know what to do when you try again later.

 Move into Luxury Travel Writing Faster